Linear classifier, least-squares cost function, and outliers: Making outliers less significant

 where $\mathbf{X'} = \frac{\mathbf{x'}}{\Vert \mathbf{x'} \Vert}$ is the scaled augmented input vector.
-Under this scaled version, all the machineries of the \emph{least squares} linear classifiers, namely, the cost function and the expression for the weight vector, remain the same, where the input vectors are now scaled.
+Using this scaled version, all the formulas of the \emph{least squares} linear classifiers, namely, the cost function and the expression for the weight vector, remain the same, but the input vectors are now scaled.

-We posit that using this scaled version ``cures'' the outlier problem.
-To show this, we recall the expressions Eqs.~\ref{Eq:SForCase3} and \ref{Eq:IForCase3} derived for Case 3 of Sec.~\ref{Sec:ExpoOutlier}.
-Its scaled version is given as
+We posit that using this scaled version will ``alleviate'' the \emph{outlier problem}.
+To show this, we recall the expressions Eqs.~\ref{Eq:SForCase3} and \ref{Eq:IForCase3} of the example with outlier in Sec.~\ref{Sec:ExpoOutlier}.
+The scaled versions are given as

 where for typographical convenience we have also dropped the primes on the augmented vectors.

 We simplify $S$ and $I$.
 Starting with $S$,

 We assume the length of the outlier, $\Vert \bar{\mathbf{x}}^{(2+)} \Vert$, is higher than non-outlier vectors, and hence factor it out.
 Therefore,